A topic from the subject of Organic Chemistry in Chemistry.

 Oxidation of Ethanol to Produce Acetaldehyde

-Experiment Overview: This experiment demonstrates the oxidation of ethanol to produce acetaldehyde, a reaction that is frequently used in organic synthesis.
+Experiment Overview: This experiment demonstrates the oxidation of ethanol to produce acetaldehyde, a reaction frequently used in organic synthesis.
 It highlights the use of potassium permanganate as an oxidizing agent and the significance of functional groups in organic compounds.

 Materials